Forestry & Wildlife

-They do not have venom to harm people, but a snake bite can cause infections.
-Left untreated, these infections could cause serious health problems.
+While they do not have venom, a bite from a nonvenomous snake can cause infections.
+If left untreated, these infections could cause serious health problems.
+Knowing basic information about nonvenomous snakes can help reduce your chance of being bitten.

 Dr. Jim Armstrong, an Alabama Extension wildlife specialist, said snakes like to stay in areas where they can find food and feel protected.